 The Send e-mail action can be used to send e-mail to a pre-selected set of recipients.
-The e-mail is always sent to the recipient list defined in the E-mail settings screen in the System tab.For information on defining the e-mail recipient list, please see E-mail settings.
+The e-mail is always sent to the recipient list defined in the E-mail settings screen in the System tab.
+For information on defining the e-mail recipient list, please see E-mail settings.

-A) Format.
-Defines the message format as short or long.
+Format - Defines the message format as short or normal.

-- A short message is optimized to be used as an SMS message.
-The message will contain only up to 160 characters, and cannot contain additional message text (see below). - A long message is optimized to be used as an SMS message.
-The message does not have a character limit, and may include an additional, alarm specific message text (see below). - B) Message.
-This field contains the message that will be sent to the recipients if the alarm occurs.
+A short message will contain only up to 160 characters, and cannot contain additional message text (see below).

+Message - This field contains the message that will be sent to the recipients if the alarm occurs.
 The message field is active only if the e-mail format has been set as long.